ALBruzos/ALBruzos.github.io/_pages/cv.md

 <sup>**</sup>One thesis was awarded for its linguistic quality.

 <b>TEACHING</b> <i class="fa fa-users" aria-hidden="true"></i>
-A total of 112 teaching hours in **3 public universities** - two Spanish and one British - where I have taught genetics in different degrees (Biology, Biotechnology, and Medicine).
+A total of 125 teaching hours in **4 public universities** - two Spanish, one British, and one French - where I have taught genetics in different degrees (Biology, Biotechnology, and Medicine).
 [More details](https://albruzos.github.io/teaching/university-teaching)

 <b>SKILLS, COURSES, EXPEDITIONS & CERTIFICATIONS</b> <i class="fa fa-wrench" aria-hidden="true"></i>
 <ul class="fa-ul">